-(4) "Close-contact recreational facilities" must remain closed.
+(4) "Close-contact recreational facilities" must remain closed

-(5) "Food and drink establishments" may not provide dine-in service in indoor seating areas.
-"Food and drink establishments" may provide dine-in service only in outdoor seating areas and must space tables at least six feet apart.
+(5) "Food and drink establishments" may provide dine-in service, but they may not exceed more than 25% occupancy of the maximum occupancy in any enclosed space on the premises, as determined by the relevant fire marshal or fire department.
+"Food and drink establishments" choosing to provide indoor dining must ensure that there is at least six feet of distance between tables.
+No more than six patrons may be seated at any single table.
+No bar our counter seating is permitted.
+Dine-in services shall be provided only to patrons who are seated at table, and patrons may not consume food or beverage while standing.
+"Food and drink establishments" may also provide dine-in service in outdoor seating areas up to 75% occupancy, where applicable.
+Tables in outdoor seating areas must be spaced at least six feet apart.
 No more than six patrons may be seated at any single table.
 Patrons must be seated in order to be served food or drink unless ordering food for carryout.
 No bar or counter seating is permitted.
 "Food and drink establishments" may provide carryout service, or delivery service if otherwise permitted by law.

 (6) "Houses of worship" may hold services and other functions, indoors or outdoors, or provide services through audiovisual means.
-"Houses of worship" may not exceed 25% of the maximum occupancy of any enclosed building, as determined by the relevant fire marshal or fire department.
+"Houses of worship" may not exceed 40% of the maximum occupancy of any enclosed building, as determined by the relevant fire marshal or fire department.